jacebrowning/pasty/README.md

 Pasty
 =====

-Pasty is a library to provide applications with "serverless" state management.
+Pasty is a library to provide "serverless" state management for games.